Akhila232004/python-object-oriented-programming/oop-vs-functional-programming/oop_vs_functional_programming.md

 * Saving the above code file with name `oop_test`.

 ## Import and Instantiate OOP Code File
-* Here we import the Object Oriented Programming code file `class_test` and create the objects.
+* Here we import the Object Oriented Programming code file `oop_test` and create the objects.
 * Assigning the values to the instances, and get the class instance size.
 ```python
 from oop_test import OOP as t1